tang-jiaxi/the-global-human-day/README.md

 Backup site: https://tang-jiaxi.github.io/the-global-human-day/<br/>
 Demo video: https://www.loom.com/share/593f70f24b1748248a3bd429deb20819

+Alternatively, you may clone this repository and run a live server on the `index.html` page to view the website.

 ## Project overview

 This project was created for the Computational Practices: Visualisation and Sensing unit at the University of Arts London.
 It uses data visualisation and scrollytelling to guide viewers through a narrative about how humanity spends time, from global averages to country-level comparisons.